ayoayco/blog/_posts/2018-06-13-ubuntu-quick-dev-setup.md

 Whenever I get a new Ubuntu machine I intend to use for development, I go through so many articles around the Web just so I can install everything I need.
 This is because I work on several projects using different technologies.

 So I decided to write this article for quickly setting up all I need on a new Ubuntu.
-Following these steps will enable you to quickly setup Node.js, Python, and Jekyll (Ruby). <!--more-->
+Following these steps will enable you to quickly setup Node.js, Python, and Ruby (for Jekyll). <!--more-->

 If you need instructions on how to setup the technologies separately, this article is not for you.
 Feel free to come back later to check for the separate posts I will be writing for Node.js, Python, and Ruby.